Last Updated on July 7, 2022

 If you want to run Google Shopping ads, it’s an essential part of the setup process.

 And most of the time, that’s all the attention it gets.
-Fix the product feed, connect with Google Adwords and move on.
+Fix the product feed, connect with Google Ads and move on.

 But if you never come back to Google Merchant Center, you’re probably leaving money on the table.

 There are three ways to do this.
-Which one is best for you depends on your ecommerce platform, your technical expertise and your fondness for manual labor:
+The best one for you depends on your ecommerce platform, your technical expertise and your fondness for manual labor:

 Option 1: Plugin /extension / app